-Since I’m a monster, I’ve decided that for my Christmas dinner I will capture and cook alive, slowly, Ken Ham himself.
-I’ve a lovely place in a secluded wood all picked out with a human size iron pot of oil just waiting for me to plop Mr. Ham into and bring slowly to a boil.
-There’s no need for me to gag him either because we’ll be SO secluded, no one will be able to hear even his loudest yelps of pain.
+Since I’m a monster, and a cannibal without morals, due to my disbelief in Jesus and all, I’ve decided that, for my Christmas dinner, I will eat Ken Ham himself.
 Man, this is gonna be a great Christmas.
 I’m glad Mr. Ham took the time to remind me of how evil and nasty I am just because I don’t believe in his god.
-He took away any last twinge of morality in me that might’ve said, “It’s wrong to boil people alive in oil and eat them, so don’t.”
+He took away any last twinge of morality in me that might’ve said, “It’s wrong to cannibalize people, so don’t.”
 Oh well, he has no one to blame but himself for becoming my Christmas dinner!
 Hee Haw!
-How’s that for imposing my a-theism on you, eh, Mr. Ham?

 Wait!
 Perhaps this piece was just a stretched out, sarcastic joke, and I’m not immoral or a cannibalistic monster?
 Naw.
 Can’t be.
 I don’t believe in Jesus.
 No such person could have decent morals, could they?